 Brady first made headlines with his “mostly” plant-based diet, which led to the launch of his own TB12 line of vegan snacks, and a vegan meal tract with the meal delivery platform Purple Carrot.

-Brady’s diet has sent a ripple effect through the NFL with players like his Patriots and now Buccaneers teammate Rob Gronkowski crediting it for keeping him in the game.
+Brady’s diet sent a ripple effect through the NFL with players like his former Patriots and Buccaneers teammate Rob Gronkowski crediting it for keeping him in the game.
 Patriots’ lineman Lawrence Guy is 315 pounds and vegan.
-For the Carolina Panthers, defensive tackle DaQuan Jones and quarterback Cam Newton are plant-based, and Kansas City Chief safety Tyrann Mathieu is also vegan.
+New Orleans Saints safety Tyrann Mathieu is vegan as is Buffalo Bills defensive tackle DaQuan Jones and free agent and former Carolina Panthers quarterback Cam Newton.

 “I know a lot of guys on the team have a Tesla,” Kansas City Chiefs kicker Harrison Butker told CNBC ahead of the Super Bowl LV in 2020.
 “The technology they have in there is pretty amazing.”